-(G) Monitoring Equipment
+(e) Monitoring Equipment.

-1. A non-resettable hour meter with a minimum display capability of 9,999 hours shall be installed upon engine installation, or by no later than January 1, 2005, on all engines subject to all or part of the requirements of subsection (e)(2), unless the District determines on a case-by-case basis that a non-resettable hour meter with a different minimum display capability is appropriate in consideration of the historical use of the engine and the owner or operator's compliance history.

-- All DPFs installed pursuant to the requirements in subsection (e)(2) must, upon engine installation or by no later than January 1, 2005, be installed with a backpressure monitor that notifies the owner or operator when the high backpressure limit of the engine is approached. - The District APCO may require the owner or operator to install and maintain additional monitoring equipment for the particular emission control strategy(ies) used to meet the requirements of subsection (e)(2). - (H) Reporting Provisions for Exempted Prime and Emergency Engines
+- (1) A non-resettable hour meter with a minimum display capability of 9,999 hours shall be installed upon engine installation, or by no later than January 1, 2005, on all engines subject to all or part of the requirements of sections 93115.6, 93115.7, or 93115.8(a) unless the District determines on a case-by-case basis that a non-resettable hour meter with a different minimum display capability is appropriate in consideration of the historical use of the engine and the owner or operator's compliance history. - (2) All DPFs installed pursuant to the requirements in sections must, upon engine installation or by no later than January 1, 2005, be installed with a backpressure monitor that notifies the owner or operator when the high backpressure limit of the engine is approached. - (3) The District APCO may require the owner or operator to install and maintain additional monitoring equipment for the particular emission control strategy(ies) used to meet the requirements of sections 93115.6, 93115.7, or 93115.8(a). - (f) Reporting Provisions for Exempted Agricultural Emergency, Prime, and Nonagricultural Emergency Engines.

-An owner or operator of an engine subject to subsections (c)(6) or (c)(12) shall keep records of the number of hours the engines are operated on a monthly basis.
+An owner or operator of an agricultural emergency standby generator set engine subject to section 93115.3(a) or an engine subject to sections 93115.3(d) or 93115.3(j) shall keep records of the number of hours the engines are operated on a monthly basis.
 Such records shall be retained for a minimum of 36 months from the date of entry.
 Record entries made within 24 months of the most recent entry shall be retained on-site, either at a central location or at the engine's location, and made immediately available to the District staff upon request.
 Record entries made from 25 to 36 months from the most recent entry shall be made available to District staff within 5 working days from the district's request.